OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/07-Map_Execution_Paths_Through_Application.md

 ### Automatic Spidering

-An automatic spider is a tool that is used to discover new resources (URLs) on a specific website automatically.
+An automatic spider is a tool that is used to discover new resources (URLs) on a specific site automatically.
 It begins with a list of URLs to visit, called the seeds, which depends on how the Spider is started.
 While there are a lot of Spidering tools, the following example uses the [Zed Attack Proxy (ZAP)](https://github.com/zaproxy/zaproxy):

 ![Zed Attack Proxy Screen](images/OWASPZAPSP.png)\
 *Figure 4.1.7-1: Zed Attack Proxy Screen*